Oscar5p/Project1-The-Friendly-Pub/README.md

 In the menu i used Master Branch.
 By using Master Branch the website is now complete.

+## Testing
+By using the devtools everything looks good on mobile screen and higher responsiveness.
+The Events page is working fine on responsiveness, The only thing i couldn't mange to fix was that ''saturday'' and ''sunday'' is not fitting in the mobile phone responsiveness. didn't have the time to fix it but i hope it's not causing to much problem.

 ## Bugs
 ### Solved bugs